cgntanriverdi/EAIWEBSITE/replit.md

 AI Commerce Studio is a full-stack web application designed to empower e-commerce businesses by optimizing their product listings using AI-powered agents.
 The platform offers various pricing plans and subscription management for AI commerce services, aiming to enhance product visibility, conversion rates, and overall market potential.

 ## User Preferences
-- Uses PostgreSQL (DatabaseStorage) for data persistence (switched from MemStorage)
+- Currently uses MemStorage for data persistence (DatabaseStorage available for PostgreSQL when database is provisioned)
 - Prefers TypeScript for type safety
 - Uses modern React patterns with hooks
 - Follows Replit environment best practices